Cauliflower Gratin with Horseradish Cheddar Cheese

-Horseradish Cheddar Cauliflower Gratin is fluffy and cheesy with a little kick.
-This light and healthy vegetable side dish can be prepared ahead for a busy weeknight, or would be a delicious veggie for your holiday meal or an elegant dinner.
-Move over mashed potatoes for this low carb recipes!
+Cauliflower Gratin with Horseradish Cheddar Cheese is a fluffy and cheesy side dish, with a little kick of spice.
+This light and healthy vegetable side dish can be prepared ahead for a busy weeknight and is a delicious veggie for a holiday meal or an elegant dinner.

-I think The Hubby and I were clearly fed way too many mashed potatoes when we were kids, because now we just don’t like them.
-Occasionally I’ll make some sort of smashed potatoes that are jazzed up with something flavorful and left kinda chunky, like these Balsamic Caramelized Onion Smashed Potatoes or Homestyle Bacon Cheddar Mashed Potatoes, and that is fine.
-But plain, smooth, creamy mashed potatoes never happen in our house.
-Even on Thanksgiving, he and I will usually pass the bowl in order to save room for more stuffing or sweet potatoes.
+I think The Hubby and I were clearly fed way too many mashed potatoes when we were kids because now we just don’t like them.
+Occasionally I’ll make some sort of smashed potatoes that are jazzed up with something flavorful and left kinda chunky – like this Balsamic Caramelized Onion Smashed Potatoes or Homestyle Bacon Cheddar Mashed Potatoes, and that is fine.

 So when a pile of white stuff shows up on The Bug’s plate, even he knows it’s cauliflower.
 And he is cool with that.

-I love my kid as much as he loves these.
+I love my kid as much as he loves the mashed cauliflower.

-Now, I’m not gonna try to tell you that these taste like mashed potatoes.
+Now, I’m not gonna try to tell you that cauliflower gratin tastes like mashed potatoes.
 Nobody buys that lie anymore.
-But I like cauliflower.
-My family likes cauliflower.
+But I like cauliflower and my family likes cauliflower.
 So when I say that we are having cauliflower with dinner, I don’t get any complaints.
-If you want to try to fool your kids, that’s on you 🙂
+If you want to try to fool your kids, that’s on you. 🙂

 But that doesn’t mean that this Horseradish Cheddar Cauliflower Gratin isn’t delicious.

-The first time I made this, we ate it with lemon herb slow cooker roast chicken, and it was wonderful, but I think it would be especially awesome with a nice steak on the grill, and I especially like it with my Easy Slow Cooker Corned Beef.
+The first time I made the cauliflower gratin, we ate it with lemon herb slow cooker roast chicken, and it was wonderful.
+I think it would be awesome with a nice steak on the grill, and I especially like it with my Easy Slow Cooker Corned Beef.
 For Easter and Passover, the creamy little kick of horseradish would be amazing with ham or brisket.
 And around Christmas, you can’t go wrong serving this Horseradish Cheddar Cauliflower Gratin with Cranberry Crusted Prime Rib.

-And if you were having a fancy little dinner party, you could put it into individual ramekins, like I did with this Whipped Cauliflower Gratin.
+And if you are having a fancy little dinner party, you can put it into individual ramekins, as I did with this Whipped Cauliflower Gratin.
 Just adjust your baking time a bit.